-- i.
-The rights to receive cash flows from the asset have expired - ii.
-The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred - iii.
-The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset
+- A. The rights to receive cash flows from the asset have expired - B. The Group has transferred the asset and substantially all the risks and rewards of the asset have been transferred - C. The Group has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset